Indiana Amish: 2024 Guide (29 Communities)

 The Swiss Amish of Adams County, like their counterparts in Allen County, have different origins than the majority of North America’s Amish.
 The ancestors of Amish in these and other Swiss communities arrived in America in the mid-1800s from Switzerland and surrounding areas.

-Swiss Amish have maintained distinct customs and generally more conservative practices than the Pennsylvania German-ethnicity Amish today found predominantly in Pennsylvania, Ohio and other states.
+Swiss Amish have maintained distinct customs, and generally more conservative practices, than the Pennsylvania German-ethnicity Amish today found predominantly in Pennsylvania, Ohio and other states.

-Swiss Amish only travel by open buggy.
-Swiss Amish in the Adams or Allen County communities speak different dialects of German from their cousins in Elkhart-Lagrange, Nappanee, and other Pennsylvania German Amish settlements.
 The difference between the dialects can be distinct – for example, a Pennsylvania Amishman noted that for better understanding, he actually spoke English with Amish in Allen County.

 You may be familiar with ‘Miller’ and ‘Stoltzfus’ being common names among the Amish.
 Distinctive Swiss names are found in these settlements.
 For instance, ‘Schwartz’ is by far the most common surname in the Adams County community, with hundreds of households bearing the name.
-Other typical Swiss names include Graber, Lengacher, and Wickey.
-Swiss Amish have other distinct cultural markers, including the practice of yodeling as well as atypical burial customs.
-Read more on Swiss Amish.

 Allen County

 Many Allen County Amish have prospered in the construction industry, which is key to the Amish economy in this settlement.
 Full-time farming in this community has almost completely died out, and home shops and businesses are relatively few compared to other Amish settlements.
-Don’t expect to find very many of the typical Amish Country stores and shops to visit if you come to this community, but you will find some.
+So don’t expect to find very many of the typical Amish Country stores and shops to visit if you come to this community, but you will find some.

-Interestingly, unlike most other Amish settlements in Indiana and elsewhere, brick is a popular building material in this community.
-Some Amish homes even employ faux-brick siding to achieve the desired visual affect.
 You tend to see a uniformity of construction styles in Amish settlements and among certain affiliations.
 This is quite noticeable in Allen County, with the homes reflecting the prosperity of the community.
 The Adams County Amish, in contrast, maintain a plainer appearance when it comes to their homes.

 The Amish of Daviess County

-Another Amish group with Swiss ties is located in the southern part of Indiana, in Daviess County (founded 1868; 5,800 Amish).
 The Daviess County group is not a fully “Swiss” group however; it’s made up of a mix of Swiss and Pennsylvania German-heritage Amish.
-Unlike the Adams or Allen County groups, Amish here use closed-top buggies a change they adopted in the early 1990s..
+Amish here use closed-top buggies, a change they adopted in the early 1990s.

 Daviess County Amish speak with a distinct southern twang that is instantly noticeable when members move to other communities.
 Daviess County Amish also have a reputation for friendliness.
 Even Amish in other communities in Indiana and elsewhere comment on the congenial nature of Daviess County Amish, which you might experience as well when meeting the locals.

-Daviess County is located in a decidedly rural part of the state, full of dusty roads.
-Some of them turn to mud during downpours, so be aware.
 Small businesses such as furniture shops and construction crews are common in Daviess County.
 Dinky’s Auction Center is a local institution located in the middle of the community.
 Weekend auctions at Dinky’s are a popular draw for Amish and non-Amish alike.

 Lancaster County Amish in Indiana

-Amish in America’s best-known settlement have long faced population and other pressures, and migration is one way Lancaster Amish have maintained traditional lifestyles.
+Amish in America’s best-known settlement have long faced population and other pressures, and migration is one way Lancaster County Amish have maintained traditional lifestyles.
 Cheaper land and less-crowded roads have been strong draws for Lancaster County migrants to Indiana.

 Notably, the Pennsylvania Amish migrants to Indiana decided on slightly different church rules that, for example, prohibited the growing of tobacco, commonly raised as a cash crop in the home settlement at Lancaster.
 Amish here maintain close ties with the Lancaster community, and are frequently “back-and-forth” with their mother settlement.